THE BEST CHOICE TO LEARN, WORK, LEAD

 Starting May 1, student accounts must be funded to purchase meals.
 No students will be allowed to charge additional debt to their meal account.
 While District 49 often affords flexibility for young children in its elementary schools, each school year must end with all accounts current.

-The Board of Education held a special meeting on Wednesday, May 3, 2017 at 5:45 p.m. in the board room at the Education Service Center.
-The revised agenda and packet are available for download.
+The Board of Education held a work session at 6:30 p.m. on Wednesday, April 24, 2019 in the board room at the Education Service Center.